bmorledge-hampton19/mutperiod/README.md

 For ICGC data, mutations are first stratified by the donor ID's present in the original input data.
 For custom bed data, the 7th column, if present, contains identifiers to similarly stratify mutations into user-specified cohorts.
 Beyond this initial stratification, nucperiod uses the MSIseq and deconstructSigs R packages to support stratification of cohorts by microsatellite stability or dominant mutation signature.
-Both of these forms of stratification are selectable through the dialogues used to specify input data.
+Both stratification options are selectable through the dialogues used to specify input data.

 ***
 ## The Primary Data Pipeline